NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/http-policies/antivirus-scanning.md

 # AV scanning

-Cloudflare Gateway protects users as they browse the Internet.
+Khulnasoft Gateway protects users as they browse the Internet.
 When users download or upload a file to an origin on the Internet, that file could potentially contain malicious code that may cause their device to perform undesired behavior.

-To prevent this, Cloudflare Gateway allows admins to enable **Anti-Virus (AV) scanning** of files that are uploaded or downloaded by users as the file passes through Gateway.
+To prevent this, Khulnasoft Gateway allows admins to enable **Anti-Virus (AV) scanning** of files that are uploaded or downloaded by users as the file passes through Gateway.

 AV scanning of files requires organizations to go to **Settings** > **Network** > **Firewall** and enable **AV inspection**.